jbshelton/ReverseRetroLib/README.md

 # GBC Reproduction Library
-I created this repository in order to share some of the resources I created while working on my own GBC reproduction circuit board, which will be available soon!
+I created this repository in order to share some of the resources I created while working on my own GBC reproduction circuit board.
 Everything was designed to be used with KiCad 6.

 ---